Best Electric Leaf Blower And Vacuum – Buyers Guide

 One of the first things you should look for is robust blades.
 This type of equipment will usually feature either plastic or metal blades.
 There is no doubt in my mind, that metal should always be your go-to option.

 Metal blades are much more durable and will stand the test of time.
 Furthermore, if a solid piece of debris like a small stone should get sucked into the machine, this would have far less of a damaging effect on metal blades than it would on plastic.
-Metal is also much more weatherproof and will not wear over time.
+Metal is much more hard wearing and will provide a sharper cut for a longer period.

 As well as the material from which the blades are made, you will want to make sure that they are easily accessible.
 Should you have just discovered that there is an unwanted debris sucked up into the machine, it may cause a blockage.
 In this case, you will want to be able to access the blades to remove the blockage and get on with the job.